-You can also try using heavy cream in your next batch of buttermilk biscuits, pudding or quiche for a rich and flavorful final product.
+You can also try using heavy cream in your next batch of buttermilk biscuits, pudding, quiche, or soups for a rich and flavorful final product.

 People often use this lighter option to enhance the flavor of cereal or sweeten hot beverages like coffee and tea.

 You can also use it to add creaminess to scrambled eggs, pasta sauces, and even desserts.

 If you have a recipe that calls for milk and cream, you can use an equal amount of half-and-half as a substitute.

 Keep in mind that half-and-half is much lower in fat than heavy cream, meaning that it’s not a suitable substitute in recipes that require whipping.

 Coffee creamer is available in many varieties and flavors.